driesvr/driesvr.github.io/_posts/2025-01-27-matching_molecular_series.md

 ```
 These reactions should match the [Matsy](https://pubs.acs.org/doi/10.1021/jm500022q) implementation and break single acyclic bonds between either a ring atom and any other atom,
 or a heteroatom bonded to a non-sp2 C aton.
 I'm terminating the bonds we broke with an `At` atom.
 That's somewhat arbitrary, but I like `At` here because it gives you _technically_ valid molecules that can be read into most cheminformatics software,
-it's easy to recognize (at least, until someone tries to put one in a drug) and it _could_ be short for "attachment point".
+it's easy to recognize (at least, until someone tries to put one in a drug) and you could even imagine it to be short for "attachment point".
 You could also terminate with dummy atoms.
-We can of course consider other fragmentationoptions here, like the classic
+We can of course consider other fragmentation options here, like the classic
 [Hussain-Rea](https://pubs.acs.org/doi/10.1021/ci900450m) implementation that splits at any acyclic bond.
 Any fragmentation method will work here.
 As long as it splits the molecule into two parts,
 downstream steps will be the same.
 While we're at it, let's also define a reaction to combine the two fragments back together: